ARgorithm/toolkit/docs/docs/tutorials/config.md

 </div>

-In this example, we have created a input keyword `n` which requires a integer input larger than 0.
-Please note that the range specified by `start` and `end` is inclusive of the values
+In this example, we have created an input keyword `n` which requires an integer input larger than 0.
+Please note that the range specified by `start` and `end` is inclusive of the values.

 $$
 n\in [start,end]